JHU-PL-Lab/www-fpse/specification-test.md

   ))

 ; dune rule so command line "dune runtest" (and "dune test") will run tests.
-; Note you may not need this, dune often has good default behavior (rule
+(rule
  (alias runtest)
  (action (chdir %{project_root}